Note To Self: Excerpts from the books below are available in this edition.

 FOULPLAY SUSPECTED:

-Body found near East Lister
+East Lister

-Local author’s books available for KINDLE readers
+Author’s books available on KINDLE

 <empty>